 Option A: Disk Drill for Windows

 Disk Drill is a powerful and easy-to-use data recovery software that we’ve used loads before here at Handy Recovery to demonstrate data recovery for different types of devices.
+I have personally featured Disk Drill in data recovery articles before, and there are good reasons for that, believe me.
 Its image backup feature is also 100% free, which makes it perfect for this task.

 - Make sure your drive is securely connected to your computer, then download and install Disk Drill.
 Launch it.